A Simple Trick to Remove Sticky Gunk from Jars

 There are so many uses for jars.
-I actually buy food and beverages for the jars that they come packaged in.
-Like, I'll buy a glass bottle of apple juice instead of a plastic bottle of apple juice just so that I can have the glass bottle.
+I actually buy food and beverages for the jars or bottles that they come packaged in.
+Like, I'll buy a glass bottle of apple juice instead of a plastic one just so that I can have the glass bottle.
 And wine bottles?
 Forget it!
 You can never have too many.
-Don't even get me started on Mason jars and good, old spaghetti sauce jars.
+Don't even get me started on Mason jars and good old spaghetti sauce jars.
 I could buy olives in a can, but I buy them in a jar...you get the picture.

-Jars are the best for food storage, and for DIY projects, but there is this one problem: How to remove the labels.
-Like a lot of adhesives, oil actually removes jar labels well.
-It's counter-intuitive to clean with oil, but really, it works!
+Jars are the best for food storage, and for DIY projects, but there is this one problem: how to remove the labels.
+Getting off every last bit of paper, plus the sticky gunk that adheres them to those precious jars is quite the challenge.

 Chaya Kurtz writes for Networx.com.